 This museum is a must see for fans of the old masters and art lovers from all over the world.
 It’s hard to believe some of these paintings are as old as 500 years as they’re still so stunningly vibrant.
 For those interested in religious artwork, this museum will prove to be a treat with its beautiful and strange depictions of religious figures and events in different styles.
 The museum is also a great escape from the hustle and bustle of the city and provides a quiet and reflective environment.
 The only thing lacking is that the artwork is not accompanied by description or added information, so it’s advised that visitors do a little homework before visiting the gallery in order to truly immerse themselves in the art and its historical significance.
 Truly a marriage of beauty and culture, the Groeningemuseum is a must see for visitors to the city of Bruges.

-Groeninge Museum Information
+Groeninge Museum Travel Tips

 - Tickets till 4:30 pm.

 - Perfect for fans of religious art and fans of the old masters.

 - No description so your homework or buy an English language guide book.

 - Most Check out Van Dyke and Van Eyke’s stunning paintings.

 - There's also a small Surrealist room featuring Magrittes 'L'attentat'.